 Surely wood can be recycled, it’s made from trees isn’t it?

 Yes you’re correct.
-Like all other plants, wood is a natural, organic material that can be recycled in its normal state.
+Like all other plants, wood is a natural, organic material.
+This means that wood can be recycled in its normal state.

-However, it’s what we do to the natural wood that determines whether the timber product can be recycled or not.
+However, it’s what we do to the natural wood that determines whether the timber product can be recycled or not in the real world.
 Wood gets used by humans in many different ways, meaning it ends up in an assortment of shapes, sizes and conditions.

 Treating wood, combining it with other materials and layering it with laminated sheets and membranes all add in extra complexity to the recycling process.